-There is always a cost to start a business.
+There is always a cost to starting a business.

-The reason why online businesses or eCommerce are more in trend than brick and mortar like stores is that the cost is lower, but not really low.
+The reason why online businesses, or eCommerce, are more in vogue than brick-and-mortar stores is that the cost is lower, but not really low.

 So, even when you are looking to launch a store or a marketplace or just add sales capabilities to your website – you need to consider the cost seriously.
 This is our exploration into several popular solutions to create a marketplace in a comparative approach to cost and functionality.

-I hope this article saves your time, crunches down the numbers for you and also relieves you of headaches!
+I hope this article saves you time, helps you crunch the numbers, and relieves you of headaches!

-WordPress is the easiest and convenient platform to launch anything, especially eCommerce.
+WordPress is the easiest and most convenient platform to launch anything, especially eCommerce.

 Even if you don’t know anything about website management or programming, picking up WordPress deployment is really simple and quickly learnable.

-This platform powers more than 33% of the world’s internet, which is a valid reason to opt-in just for compatibility.
+This platform powers more than 43% of the world’s internet, which is a valid reason to opt in just for compatibility.
 Also, it is highly probable that you already have your site on it.
 Plus, it has WooCommerce!

-WooCommerce is a free plugin to enable you selling but not just selling, it also brings a lot of advanced features to control your stores’ behavior as well.
+WooCommerce is a free plugin to enable you to sell but not just sell, it also brings a lot of advanced features to control your stores’ behavior as well.

 Did you notice the word free?
 Since we are talking about costs, it is important for us and just there we have saved some.

-You will be intrigued to find out more free plugins that can make your business happen and grow in this article.
-That’s the magic of WordPress, a lot of things here comes for free!
+You will be intrigued to find out more about the free plugins that can make your business happen and grow in this article.
+That’s the magic of WordPress—a lot of things here come for free!

 WordPress Hosting Comparison Including Domain